-This measure is for members, ages 18 years and older, and represents a comparison of the rate of continuously enrolled members, ages 18 years and older, that had an inpatient stay that was followed by an acute readmission for any diagnosis within 30 days during the measurement year to the expected rate of readmissions given risk factors of the patient (presence of surgeries, discharge condition, comorbidity, age, and gender).
+This measure is for members represents a comparison of the rate of (a) continuously enrolled members, ages 18 years and older, that had an inpatient stay followed by an acute readmission for any diagnosis within 30 days during the measurement year to (b) the expected rate of readmissions given risk factors of the patient (presence of surgeries, discharge condition, comorbidity, age, and gender).
 The rate is expressed as a ratio of the observed to expected readmissions where the expected number of readmissions has been risk adjusted.